 Atheron Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
-The spelling variations under which the name Atheron has appeared include Atherton, Atheron and others.
+The spelling variations under which the name Atheron has appeared include Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Atheron family (pre 1700)

 Distinguished members of the family include John Atherton (1598-1640), English-born Anglican Bishop of Waterford and Lismore in the Church of Ireland.
 He and his steward and tithe proctor John Childe were both tried and executed for buggery in 1640.
 He "is believed to have been born at Bawdripp, in Somersetshire, in 1598, where his father.
 Reverend John Atherton (a canon of St. Paul's), was rector of the parish.
 In 1635 he became chancellor of Christ Church, and held also the rectories of Killaban and Ballintubride, in the diocese of Leighlin.
 He was chancellor of Killaloe in 1634.
 His highest promotion was...